SPECIALIST INSTALLATION

 For Electricians: Caravan Park Inspection and Certification

 Caravan park electrical work — installation, commissioning, and periodic inspection — requires knowledge of Section 708 and experience with outdoor, TT-earthed installations.
-Electricians who specialise in this work can build valuable recurring contracts with park operators, who are legally required to have their installations inspected annually.
+Electricians who specialise in this work can build valuable recurring contracts with park operators, who need periodic inspection and testing to demonstrate the installation remains safe.
+Site licence conditions vary between local authorities, so check what the specific site licence requires rather than assuming a fixed interval.

 Complete EICRs On Site